-The last two options may be carried out concurrently with the supplier's application for this SSA system certification.
+An SDLA certification could be carried out concurrently with the supplier's application for this SSA system certification.
 The document [SDLA-100] describes the ISASecure SDLA certification program in overview.
 [SDLA-300] states the criteria for achieving SDLA certification.

-Under all of these options, the supplier lifecycle process would be subject to the SDLA requirements enumerated in [SDLA-312] in cells that meet the criteria that are in rows that have the "System" column marked with an "X," which means the requirement applies to systems.
+To achieve SDLA certification of a process applicable to systems, the supplier lifecycle process would be subject to the SDLA requirements enumerated in [SDLA-312] in cells that meet the criteria that are in rows that have the "System" column marked with an "X," which means the requirement applies to systems.
 (Some requirements apply to components only.)
-Also, whether an existing, updated, or new SDL process passes evaluation as applicable to this system product, this implies that it has passed requirement validations that depend upon capability security levels, for both levels 1 and 2, since the system has zones to be certified to these two levels.
+Validations for SDLPA are in the column titled "Development Organization and SDL Validation Activity."